astropy/astropy-APEs/APE4.rst

 As explained earlier in this APE, setuptools provides a mechanism for listing build-time dependencies that must be satisfied in order to run ``setup.py`` commands for that project.
-If the user's system does not already satisify that dependency, it is downloaded from PyPI (by default), extracted from its source archive, and installed to a temporary location that is added to ``sys.path`` for use only for the duration of installation of the package that
+If the user's system does not already satisfy that dependency, it is downloaded from PyPI (by default), extracted from its source archive, and installed to a temporary location that is added to ``sys.path`` for use only for the duration of installation of the package that